 Impact Level High

-Specialties Affected Psychiatry, Pediatrics, Neurology, Primary Care, Neuropsychology, Behavioral Health
+Specialties Affected Psychiatry, Pediatrics, Primary Care, Neurology, Neuropsychology, Behavioral Health

 Aetna ADHD Coverage Criteria and Medical Necessity Requirements 2025

-Aetna ADHD Testing Exclusions and Non-Covered Indications
+Aetna ADHD Exclusions and Non-Covered Indications

 Coverage Indications at a Glance